10 Signs You Might Be Living on Autopilot

 Routine is useful - it helps life run smoothly.

-But too much routine slowly removes the friction and surprise that make life feel interesting.
+But too much of it slowly removes the friction and surprise that make life feel real.

 4. You scroll more than you explore